-Show us your work
+• Show us your work

-- Include in your document or email any links to portfolios or examples of work which demonstrate why your creative approach is a good match for the challenges and opportunities in this project. - If you plan to work with a collaborator, please include links to their work too.

-Tell us what you need and when

-Let us know your availability - ideally to make a start by end of December 2021 and please let us know if you have any access requirements.
+- Include in your document or email any links to portfolios or examples of work which demonstrate why your creative approach is a good match for the challenges and opportunities in this project. - If you plan to work with a collaborator, please include links to their work too. - Tell us what you need and when - Let us know your availability for delivery of the project by 11th April 2022, and please let us know if you have any access requirements.
+Do email us on the address below if you have any questions.